Udo Pastörs

-Udo Pastörs (born 1952) is a German politician and convicted Holocaust denier.
-He is the former leader of the far-right NPD, and served as a representative in the Landtag of Mecklenburg-Vorpommern.
+Udo Pastörs (born 24 August 1952) is a German politician and convicted Holocaust denier.
+He is the former leader of the far-right NPD, and served as a representative in the Landtag of Mecklenburg-Vorpommern until 2016.

+Pastörs was considered one of the leading cadres within the traditional right-wing extremist scene in Germany until AfD emerged.
+Criminal investigations were repeatedly initiated against Pastörs.
+He was convicted several times for incitement to hatred and Holocaust denial and openly represented racist and anti-Semitic views.
+His political positions are based on historical National Socialism.

 Personal life

 Pastörs was born on 24 August 1952 in Wegberg, West Germany.
+He was also member and "Unterführer" of the Neo-Nazi organization Wiking-Jugend.

 His learned profession is that of a clockmaker.
 He is married and has one daughter with his wife, Marianne Pastörs.

 He joined the NPD in 2000.
 In 2005 he became the leader of the party in Mecklenburg-Vorpommern.
 He was first elected to state parliament in 2006, receiving 7.3% of the vote.
 He has been leading the party fraction since 2006.

 Controversies

 In a speech on 25 February 2009, Pastörs referred to the Federal Republic of Germany as a "Jew republic", to Turkish-German men as "semen cannons", and to Alan Greenspan as a "hook-nose".
 A local court found him guilty of "incitement of popular hatred" in May 2010, sentencing him to a suspended sentence of ten months and a €6,000 fine.